gofpattern/oopms/SouceCode/DMSPortlet/README.txt

 + Demo preparing data for screen: text, combo-box (Project)
 + Process hyperlinks to go to screen: ViewAllDefect, ViewOpenDefect, ViewLeadkageDefect Demo using hyperlinks with parameters
++ Process event "Add New" to display screen "Add new defect" Demo using renderUrl for button

 How does Authentication work?
 ================================